 Murphy F et al. (2012, December).
 Chiropractic management of frozen shoulder syndrome using a novel technique: a retrospective case series of 50 patients.
 Journal of Chiropractic Medicine;11(4):267-272

-Help After Failed Neck Surgery
+Help After Failed Medical Procedures

-Our office is in Mid-Wilshire, LA and Dr. Joseph Hakimi can help you recover from neck pain.
+We're located in Mid-Wilshire, LA and Dr. Joseph Hakimi can help you recover from neck pain.
 Give us a call today at (213) 984-4575.

 - AAPM facts and figures on pain.
 The American Academy of Pain Medicine.